coracle-social/triflector/README.md

 - `RELAY_CLAIMS` - a comma-separated list of claims to auto-approve for relay access
 - `AUTH_WHITELIST` - a comma-separate list of pubkeys to allow access for
 - `AUTH_BACKEND` - a url to delegate authorization to
-- `GROUP_MEMBER_SK` - the private key of a group member, used to decrypt group messages and build member lists
-- `GROUP_ADMIN_SK` - the admin private key of a group, used to auto-approve group access requests
+- `GROUP_ADMIN_SK` - the admin private key of a group, used to auto-approve group access requests, decrypt group messages, and build member lists
 - `GROUP_CLAIMS` - a comma-separated list of claims to auto-approve for group access

 ## Access control